theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Changelog ==

 = 2.0.0 =
-* Added AJAX Add to Cart block
+* Added AJAX Add to Cart block.
+* Added additional display order controls, only available in the block.
-* Added "base" title option for variable products
+* Added "base" title option for variable products.
 * Added extra class parameter "class" to add to the wrapper element.
+* Added min/max fields for quantity to have basic controls.
 * Fixed bug when attribute title was selected but undefined, now printing parent product name rather than nothing.

 = 1.5.0 =